-Money Market Securities are high-quality, short-term debt securities that may be issued by entities such as the U.S. government, corporations and financial institutions (like banks).
+Money Market Securities are high-quality, short term debt securities that may be issued by entities such as the U.S. government, corporations and financial institutions (like banks).
 Money market securities include commercial paper, certificates of deposit, banker's acceptances, notes and time deposits.
 Certificates of deposit and time deposits are issued against funds deposited in a banking institution for a specified period of time at a specified interest rate.
 Banker's acceptances are credit instruments evidencing a bank's obligation to pay a draft drawn on it by a customer.

 These instruments reflect the obligation both of the bank and of the drawer to pay the full amount of the instrument upon maturity.
-Commercial paper consists of short-term, unsecured promissory notes issued to finance short-term credit needs.
+Commercial paper consists of short term, unsecured promissory notes issued to finance short term credit needs.

 Money market securities pay fixed-, variable- or floating-rates of interest and are generally subject to credit and interest rate risks.
 The maturity date or price of and financial assets collateralizing a security may be structured in order to make it qualify as or act like a money market security.
 These securities may be subject to greater credit and interest rate risks than other money market securities because of their structure.
 Money market securities may be issued with puts or sold separately; these puts, which are sometimes called demand features or guarantees, are agreements that allow the buyer to sell a security at a specified price and time to the seller or "put provider."
-When the fund buys a put, losses could occur as a result of the costs of the put or if it exercises its rights under the put and the put provider does not perform as agreed.
+When a fund or an underlying fund buys a put, losses could occur as a result of the costs of the put or if it exercises its rights under the put and the put provider does not perform as agreed.
 Standby commitments are types of puts.

-The fund may keep a portion of its assets in cash for business operations.
-The fund may invest in money market securities to reduce the effect this otherwise uninvested cash would have on its performance.
-The fund may also invest in money market securities to the extent it is consistent with its investment objective.
+A fund or an underlying fund may keep a portion of its assets in cash for business operations.
+A fund or an underlying fund may invest in money market securities to reduce the effect this otherwise uninvested cash would have on its performance.
+A fund or an underlying fund may also invest in money market securities to the extent it is consistent with its investment objective.

 Banker's Acceptances or Notes are credit instruments evidencing a bank's obligation to pay a draft drawn on it by a customer.
 These instruments reflect the obligation both of the bank and of the drawer to pay the full amount of the instrument upon maturity.
-The fund will invest only in banker's acceptances of banks that have capital, surplus and undivided profits in the aggregate in excess of \$100 million.
+A fund will invest only in banker's acceptances of banks that have capital, surplus and undivided profits in the aggregate in excess of \$100 million.

 Certificates of Deposit or Time Deposits are issued against funds deposited in a banking institution for a specified period of time at a specified interest rate.
-The fund will invest only in certificates of deposit of banks that have capital, surplus and undivided profits in the aggregate, in excess of \$100 million.
+A fund will invest only in certificates of deposit of banks that have capital, surplus and undivided profits, in the aggregate, in excess of \$100 million.